Design

 Edge Selections

-We fabricate your countertops in our warehouse, so you get to modify the edges of your countertops to suit your aesthetic.
-Here are a few questions to consider as you peruse our Edge Guide:
+We fabricate your countertops in our warehouse, so you get to customize the edges of your countertops to suit your aesthetic.
+Here are a few questions to consider:

 • What is your overall style?